Abhipray/speech_denoising/README.md

 Six speech files were corrupted with white noise and pink noise at four different SNR levels: [-10dB, -3dB, 0dB, 3dB, 10dB]

 The results are captured in the table below.
 The numbers in the table are the SNR boost from the de-noiser.
 It is measured by passing the speech only and noise only signals through the same path (through the learned adaptive filter weights); the output SNR is then computed from the power of the two output signals.
+This works because of the linearity of the adaptive filters.

 | scheme/condition   |          1 |         2 |         3 |
 |--------------------|------------|-----------|-----------|